yoctoyotta1024/CLEO/docs/source/usage/examples/examples_levante.rst

 The following instructions are intended to guide you through running each example using the bash scripts in ``scripts/levante/``.

-Please Note: the bash script for some of the examples chooses a build configuration which uses GPUs.
+*Note*: the bash script for some of the examples chooses a build configuration which uses GPUs.
 To execute these scripts you will therefore need to be on a node in the GPU partition of Levante (`see here <https://docs.dkrz.de/doc/levante/running-jobs/partitions-and-limits.html>`_ for documentation on Levante's partitions), or change the build configuration.

-.. _configurebash:
+.. _configurebash_levante:

 Configure the Bash Scripts
 --------------------------